statusbits/smartthings/Pollster.md

 Many [SmartThings](http://www.smartthings.com) devices rely on frequent polling to update their status periodically.
-These devices have 'polling' capability and implement poll() command that the SmartThings polling engine calls approximately every 10 minutes.
+These devices have 'polling' capability and implement 'poll' command that the SmartThings polling engine calls approximately every 10 minutes.
 The polling rate is not user-configurable and may not be frequent enough for some devices.
-Also, the SmartThings polling engine has been known to have bad days now and then, when it works intermittently or stops working for hours and even days.
+Also, the SmartThings polling engine has been known to have bad days now and then, when it works intermittently or stops working for hours or even days.

 Here comes Pollster to the rescue!
-Pollster works behind the scenes and periodically calls poll() or refresh() command for selected devices.
-Devices can be arranged into four groups with independently configurable polling intervals.
+Pollster works behind the scenes and periodically calls 'poll' or 'refresh' command for selected devices.
+Devices can be arranged into three groups with independently configurable polling intervals.
 The polling interval can be as short as one minute.

 ![Pollster Screenshot](http://statusbits.github.io/images/Pollster_1.2.jpg)